dannylong18/python-p5-long-final-project/README.md

 - User Profile Management: Users can create profiles, login, and logout.
 - Physician Directory: View physicians subscribed to the application.
 - Review System: Comment and rate physicians (requires login).
-- Payment Integration: Stripe integration for potential future features.
+- Payment Integration: Stripe integration for potential future financial features.

 ## Configuration
 No special configuration is needed to run the application.
 All settings are managed within the code base.